Veggie Garden Vignette

 Hot glue (glue pan or hot glue gun)

 20 gauge wire to make fern pins (optional)

 1. Cut a square of foam to fit inside the container.
 It should stand ¼ inch below the rim of the container.

 2. To attach the foam, either gently wedge it into the container or use hot glue.

 3. If the vegetable has a stem attached, insert it into the center of the foam.
-If it does not, insert a wood pick or piece of 16 gauge wire into the vegetable, attaching with hot glue if necessary.
+If it does not, insert a wooden pick or piece of 16 gauge wire into the vegetable, attaching it with hot glue if necessary.

 4. To cover the foam visible around the vegetable(s) attach reindeer moss by either hot gluing it to the foam, or pinning it to the foam with a fern pin (you can make fern pins by simply bending a 2-6 inch length wire in half (20 gauge works well for this application).
 Misting the reindeer moss with water will make it more pliable, making it easier to fill in with and pin.